Christoph Blocher: 2007 failed reelection

 In the Swiss Federal Council elections of 12 December 2007, Blocher did not receive the necessary number of votes in the parliament to retain his seat.
 In his stead, the parliament elected Eveline Widmer-Schlumpf (a moderate SVP member), who accepted the mandate on 13 December 2007.
 Blocher thus became the fourth federal councillor to be ousted from office in the history of the Swiss Federal State, following Ruth Metzler whom he had replaced the previous term, besides Ulrich Ochsenbein and Jean-Jacques Challet-Venel in the 19th century.
+As of 2024, he is the most recent federal councillor to leave office having never served as president of the Swiss Confederation.

 2008 candidacy

 Following the resignation of federal councillor Samuel Schmid on 12 November 2008, Blocher decided to run for the office again.
 The People's Party nominated him together with Ueli Maurer.
 In view of the 2007 election results, Blocher's chances to be re-elected were thought to be very slim.
 Not surprisingly, he had no chance of being re-elected and had to make room for his party colleague Ueli Maurer, who won the election in the end.